142,420 views · 13,329 downloads

-Welcome to the #1 pitch deck template on SlideShare.
-Read on for a worked example of the 14 slides that comprise a typical investor pitch deck.
-Plus why you even need a pitch deck and what investors are looking for.
-Includes a detailed explanation and sample content for each slide.
-Just want the 14-slide template on SlideShare?
+Welcome to the #1 pitch deck template for startups.
+Our presentation template is designed to help founders pitch their business story to potential investors.
+Read on for a worked example of the 12-15 slides that comprise a typical investor deck.
+Plus why you need a pitch deck and what investors are looking for.
+Includes detailed what-to-include hints and tips, plus sample content, for each slide.
+Just want to see the template on SlideShare?
 Click here.
-You might also find this free online elevator pitch generator helpful.
+Need an elevator pitch?
+Click here.

 Posted May 7, 2015 by Malcolm Lewis